 Imagine you are a human capital manager who has lost four employees and needs to replace their hours.
 Two of these employees worked full-time (40 hours per week), employee three worked 20 hours per week, and employee four worked 15 hours per week.

 Let’s run through the steps to calculate the FTEs that need to be replaced.

-- First, we need to calculate the total number of hours worked by all employees.
-This is done by adding together the hours worked by full-time employees (40 + 40 = 80) and the hours worked by part-time employees (20 + 15 = 35).
+- First, we need to calculate the total number of hours all employees work.
+This is done by adding the hours worked by full-time employees (40 + 40 = 80) and those worked by part-time employees (20 + 15 = 35).
 Together, these employees worked 125 hours per week.

 - Therefore, the number of FTEs you need to replace is 3.125 (you would probably round this up to 4).

-In this scenario, the FTE gives you a simpler way of calculating the number of employees you need to replace, rather than trying to calculate the total hours worked and then working out what percentage of that is full-time.
+In this scenario, the FTE gives you a more straightforward way of calculating the number of employees you need to replace, rather than calculating the total hours worked and then determining what percentage of that is full-time.

 You are a project manager, and you are trying to make arrangements for an upcoming project.
-In order to get the project underway, you need to know how many hours it will take, and therefore how many people you will need.
+To get the project underway, you need to know how many hours it will take, and, therefore, how many people you will need.